How to Export Syslogs from a Yealink Device

 • Computer: Must be connected to the same network as the phone.

-• Credentials: Default login is usually username: admin / password: admin.
+• Credentials: The default login is usually username: admin and password: admin.

-1. Access Web UI: Open a web browser and enter the phone’s IP address.
-Log in.
+1. Open a web browser and enter the phone's IP address.

-3. Locate Diagnostic Tool: Find the section labeled Export All Diagnostic Files (sometimes found under System > System Diagnostic).
+4. Find the section labelled Export All Diagnostic Files.
+This may also be found under System then System Diagnostic.

-4. Start Logging: Click the Start button.
-(This automatically sets the log level to 6/Debug).
+5. Click Start.
+This automatically sets the log level to 6 (Debug).

-7. Download: Click Export to download the complete diagnostic package (usually a .zip or .tar file).
+8. Click Export to download the diagnostic package.
+This is usually a .zip or .tar file.

 For older firmware or if the one-click option is unavailable.

-1. Log in to the phone’s Web UI.
+2. Log in to the phone's web interface.

-• Note: The default Level 3 does not provide enough detail for troubleshooting.
+Please note: The default log level of 3 does not provide enough detail for troubleshooting.
+Level 6 is required.

-1. Recreate the problem: Make the call or trigger the error.
+1. Make the call or trigger the error you need to capture.

-• Critical: You must reproduce the issue while the log level is set to 6.
+Important: You must reproduce the issue while the log level is set to 6.
+Logs captured at a lower level will not contain enough detail.

 Official Yealink Resources